-- 3. The owner or manager of the day spa may reside on the premises. - 4.
+- shall be no greater than 3,000 square feet except buildings in existence as of August 2, 2018. - 3.
+The owner or manager of the day spa may reside on the premises. - 4.
 Off-street parking for the day spa use shall be provided at a minimum of one space for each treatment station or room and one space per employee.
 This requirement may be adjusted by the Zoning Commission. - 5.
 Parking areas must be buffered from adjoining properties with appropriate fencing and/or landscaping. - 6.
 There shall be no overnight accommodations provided to customers and no services provided to customers and no services provided after 8:00 p.m. - 7.
 All massage services shall be provided by therapists licensed by the Connecticut Department of Public Health. - 8.
 There shall be at least one residential unit.

+Dog Daycare & Training Center

+- 1. Must have a kennel license and training license.

+- 2. No overnight boarding allowed.

+- 3. Minimum of 2.5 acres.

+- 4. Stand Alone Building.

+- 5. Retail sales allowed as an accessory use, square footage limited to 10% of total building area.

+- 6. No grooming allowed.

+- 7. Outdoor exercise yard allowed, enclosed by a minimum 6' high fence.

+Drive-in LI Theatre

-Dog Daycare & Training LI 1.
-Must have a kennel license and training license.
-Center 2.
-No overnight boarding allowed.
-3. Minimum of 2.5 acres.
-4. Stand Alone Building.
-5. Retail sales allowed as an accessory use, square footage limited to 10% of total building area.
-6. No grooming allowed.
-7. Outdoor exercise yard allowed, enclosed by a minimum 6' high fence.
-Drive-in LI 1.
-The lot shall be not less than five acres.
-Theatre 2.
-Lights must be adequately screened from adjacent residential areas.
-3. The access road must be adequate to handle traffic loads.
+- 1. The lot shall be not less than five acres. - 2.
+Lights must be adequately screened from adjacent residential areas. - 3.
+The access road must be adequate to handle traffic loads.